etw3gh/dinesafeheroku/README.md

 #### MongoDB (User Data)

-Self hosted on an Ubuntu server, will be connecting via the mongoid gem
+Self hosted on an Ubuntu server

+Using the standard mongo gem

 See README_MONGO.md for more details